Training for supervisors

 2. ‘Equity, Diversity & Inclusion at LSHTM workshop’

-(For a short period in 2024 this course was previously called ‘An Interactive Introduction to Equity, Diversity and Inclusion (EDI) at LSHTM’.
+(For a short period in 2024 this course was called ‘An Interactive Introduction to Equity, Diversity and Inclusion (EDI) at LSHTM’.
 If you undertook that course you do not need to ‘repeat’ it with this one.)

 - Monday 3 February 2025, 14.00-15.30 (online)